A perennial member of the ginger family, turmeric is native to southwest India and grows wild in the forests of south and Southeast Asia.

 In many Persian dishes, turmeric is used as a starter ingredient.
 In fact, nearly all Iranian khoresh dishes begin using onions caramelized in oil and turmeric.

 This spice is used quite extensively in vegetable and meat dishes in both India and Nepal for added color as well as flavor.
-In addition to its value in Chinese medicine, it is also highly valued for its medicine properties in these countries.
+In addition to its value in Chinese medicine, it is also highly valued for its medicinal properties in these countries.

 Turmeric is a prevalent spice in Vietnamese cuisine, in which it provides color and enhances the flavor of many popular traditional dishes including soups and stir-fries.
 In Cambodia, curry paste known as kroeung is a staple used in many dishes.
 Most popularly, it is found in amok, which typically contains fresh turmeric.